Alexco2003/Abyssborne/Documentation/The Journey/README.md

 1. **Document in Romanian (Raw):** [Initial Design Notes and Ideas](../The%20Starting%20Point/code_name_abyss.pdf)
 2. **Document in English (Translated):** [Initial Design Notes and Ideas](../The%20Starting%20Point/code_name_abyss.ro.en.pdf)

+You can also check the [Requirements Folder](../../Requirements/) in the repository.
+It contains the initial requirements for the university project:

+1. **Document in Romanian (Raw):** [Planification and Requirements](../../Requirements/Planificarea%20si%20cerintele%20proiectului.pdf)
+2. **Document in English (Translated):** [Planification and Requirements](../../Requirements/Planification%20and%20project%20requirements.pdf)

 With this foundation, I was ready to move forward.
 Let’s explore how these ideas shaped *Abyssborne* in the next chapter!

 # **The Actual Start**